DieKostspieligSalbe/console-games/README.md

 2. Tic Tac Toe (I tried to pack everything in the class)
 3. Hangman (I tried to separate class logic from user code), file words.txt has russian words for playing it
 4. Sticks Game (some event practive)
+5. Believe Or Not, example question are in the Questions.csv